neohed/staff-map/staff-map-server/README.md

 # staff-map-server

+* DB: SqlLite
+* ORM: Prisma

 ## Prisma Initialise

-1. To create the DB and model run these two commands:
+1. To create the DB and generate the model, run these two commands:

 ```shell
 npx prisma db push